paramjeet2005/Introduction-to-machine-learning-with-python/README.md

-#   Python Codes based on different chapters from Introduction-to-machine-learning-with-python by Mueller and Sarah Guido
+#   Python course based on different chapters from Introduction-to-machine-learning-with-python by Mueller and Sarah Guido